akgaur12/Diabetes_Prediction_Using_Supervised_ML/README.md

 ## Dataset

-The dataset used in this project is sourced from [source_name].
+The dataset used in this project is sourced from [Kaggle].
 It contains [number_of_samples] samples and [number_of_features] features.
 The target variable is binary, indicating the presence or absence of diabetes.

 ## Result